Karan2004xd/Nexus/README.md

-# book-realm-webapp
+# Nexux
-A Book Store web application made using C++ in the backend and javascript, html, css in the front-end
+A Cloud-Based Scalable File Storage System using C++, JavaScript and WebAssembly